grpc/grpc.io/content/docs/languages/node/basics.md

 - Define a service in a .proto file.
 - Use the Node.js gRPC API to write a simple client and server for your service.

-It assumes that you have read the [Overview](/docs/) and are familiar with [protocol buffers](https://developers.google.com/protocol-buffers/docs/overview).
+It assumes that you have read the [Introduction to gRPC](/docs/what-is-grpc/introduction) and are familiar with [protocol buffers](https://developers.google.com/protocol-buffers/docs/overview).
 Note that the example in this tutorial uses the